Budget and CAFR

-The City of Galesburg collects a 7% hotel motel occupancy tax on all hotel or motel room rentals within the city limits of Galesburg.
+The City of Galesburg collects a 9% hotel motel occupancy tax on all hotel or motel room rentals within the city limits of Galesburg.
 A portion of monies collected for hotel motel room rentals is paid to other agencies.
-The Galesburg Tourism Council receives 3% of collections and the Knox County Civic Center receives 2% of collections.
+The Galesburg Tourism Council receives 3% of collections, Galesburg Promise receives 2% and the Knox County Civic Center receives 2% of collections.

 Motor Fuel Tax

-The City of Galesburg collects a four cents(.04) per gallon motor fuel tax.
+The City of Galesburg collects a four and one-half cents(.045) per gallon motor fuel tax.
 Motor fuel taxes collected by the City are deposited into the City Gas Tax Special Revenue Fund to be used for road construction projects within the city limits of Galesburg.

 Prepared Food and Liquor Tax